Cardiovascular technologists and technicians salary & career outlook

 How to become one

 Because patients' health can depend on accurate testing and diagnosis, employers usually require that cardiovascular technologists and technicians receive formal training before they can be considered for positions in the field.
-The Occupational Information Network reports that nearly two-thirds of cardiovascular technicians and technologists working in 2013 held associate degrees, while an additional 13 percent had completed non-degree postsecondary training.
+The Occupational Information Network reports that nearly two-thirds of cardiovascular technicians and technologists working in 2013 held associate degrees, while an additional 13 percent had completed some non-degree postsecondary education.

-Before applying for jobs, cardiovascular technologists must have a certain number of hours of training in invasive or noninvasive imaging technologies and procedures.
+Before applying for jobs, cardiovascular technologists must have a certain number of hours of hands-on training in invasive or noninvasive imaging technologies and procedures.
 Those who complete academic programs also typically take introductory medical classes, like anatomy and medical terminology.

 If you want to try and take advantage of the upward trend in high-tech health care jobs, it might be time to make some investments in your education.
 Look into cardiovascular technician and technologist schools to find potential options for the training you need in your area.